bhargav-rishi/NYC-Collisions-Analytics-DotNet-App/README.md

 ## Overview
 We have built a dynamic web application that provides insights into motor vehicle collisions across New York City using MVC architecture and API-based data management to leverage publicly available data which supports the analysis of collision frequency and their impact on public safety.​

+The project was developed as part of the Application Development for Analytics course at the **University of South Florida - Muma College of Business**

 ## Objectives
 - Develop a dynamic web application using the MVC architecture.